jaw9c/awesome-remote-mcp-servers/README.md

 [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) is a protocol that enables AI models to interact with external tools and resources.
 Remote MCP servers allow clients to securely connect to these services over the internet.

-### What are Custom Integrations?
+### What are Connectors?

-This is Claude's branding for connecting to remote MCP servers.
+This is OpenAI and Anthropic's branding for connecting to remote MCP servers.

-### What are Custom Connectors?
+### What is the ChatGPT Apps SDK

-This is OpenAI's branding for connecting to remote MCP servers.
+These are just Remote MCP servers too!
+They additionally provide UI components as resources that can use displayed inside ChatGPT.

 ## Why Remote only?